Bright Data MCP server

 Troubleshooting

-Some tools that read web data may take longer to complete.
-Set a high enough timeout in your agent settings (around 180 seconds is recommended for most requests).
+Set a high enough timeout in your agent settings.
+A value of 180 seconds should be sufficient for most requests.

 How to install this MCP server